flutterflytech/flutter-canvas/README.md

 * <b>lowerBound :</b> It is the smallest value this animation can obtain and the value at which this animation is deemed to be dismissed.
                       It cannot be null.
 * <b>upperBound :</b> It is the largest value this animation can obtain and the value at which this animation is deemed to be completed.
 It cannot be null.
+* <b>vsync : </b> It is the TickerProvider for the current context.
+It can be changed by calling resync.
+It is required and must not be null.
+See TickerProvider for advice on obtaining a ticker provider.

 <b>References</b>